-- 60. A common argument made for proceeding with new fossil fuel developments is that the resulting emissions are so small compared to the total global emissions (currently about 9 billion tonnes of carbon per annum) that they do not matter.
-The argument is also made at the national level in terms of Australia's national emissions being such a small fraction (ca. 1.2%) of the global total that they don't matter (i.e., "even if we reduce our emissions, it won't have a major effect on the climate"). - 61.
+- 57. A common argument made for proceeding with new fossil fuel developments is that the resulting emissions are so small compared to the total global emissions (currently about 10 billion tonnes of carbon per annum) that they do not matter.
+The argument is made at the national level in terms of Australia's national emissions being such a small fraction (ca. 1.2%) of the global total that they don't matter (i.e., "even if we reduce our emissions, it won't have a major effect on the climate"). - 58.
 A second common argument is that if a proposed new coal development is not allowed to proceed, another new coal resource, either in Australia or overseas, will be developed to take its place.
-A supporting argument is that the development of new coal resources is required to meet society's basic energy needs (i.e., electricity). - 62.
+A supporting argument is that the development of new coal resources is required to meet society's basic energy needs (i.e., electricity). - 59.
 These arguments are, in my opinion, fundamentally flawed.
-The first argument (paragraph 60) is flawed because it ignores the fact that global greenhouse gas emissions are made up of millions, and probably hundreds of millions, of individual emissions around the globe.
+The first argument (paragraph 58) is flawed because it ignores the fact that global greenhouse gas emissions are made up of millions, and probably hundreds of millions, of individual emissions around the globe.
 All emissions are important because cumulatively they constitute the global total of greenhouse gas emissions, which are destabilising the global climate system at a rapid rate.
-Just as many emitters are contributing to the problem, so many emission reduction activities are required to solve the problem. - 63.
+Just as many emitters are contributing to the problem, so many emission reduction activities are required to solve the problem. - 60.
 A useful analogy for this first argument is the total tax revenue that a government agency collects each year to support the activities of the government.
 While there are certainly some large taxpayers (just as there are some large carbon emitters), there are also millions of Australians who pay a small amount of tax each year, compared to the total revenue.
 Each of these taxpayers could make the argument to the government agency that their amount of tax compared to the total revenue collected is so small that it does not matter.
 The government agency would very likely not accept that argument, and nor should decision makers, in my view, accept the argument that some activity's greenhouse gas emissions are so small that they do not matter.

-64. The second argument (paragraph 61) is flawed because it assumes that there is now, and will continue to be, a demand for new coal resources beyond those that already exist.
+- 61. The second argument (paragraph 59) is flawed because it assumes that there is now, and will continue to be, a demand for new coal resources beyond those that already exist.

 Observations of global coal production show that this assumption is not valid.
 Global coal production peaked in 2013/2014 and has been in a steady decline since then (Our World in Data 2018).
-In fact, coal production is dropping in all regions of the world - North America, Europe & Eurasia, Africa, South & Central America, the Middle East and Asia-Pacific (which includes Australia).
-The trend towards decreasing coal production is very likely to continue, or even accelerate, as the world experiences more severe impacts of climate change over the coming decades and the economic and social advantages of renewable energy technologies become even more apparent than they are today.
+In fact, coal production is dropping in all regions of the world North America, Europe & Eurasia, Africa, South & Central America, the Middle East and Asia-Pacific (which includes Australia).
+The trend towards decreasing coal production is very likely to continue, or even accelerate, as the world experiences more severe impacts of climate change over the coming decades and the economic and social advantages of renewable energy technologies become even more apparent than they are today. - 62.
+The recent judgment in Gloucester Resources Limited v Minister for Planning on the Rocky Hill coal mine also recognised the flaws in the arguments in paragraphs 58 and 59 above.